Frequently Asked Questions

 I thought caravan parks were just for tourists!
 Who lives in caravan parks?

 The flexibility of caravan park living is very appealing to many people.
-We do not require residents to sign a fixed term lease agreement so if you are living in the area for a short time (eg for a work project, visiting family in the area or you’re waiting for your new house to be built), you don’t have to worry about signing up or breaking a lease.
-We require only 7 days’ notice of your intention to vacate and there are no lease break costs, because there is no lease.
+We typically do not require residents to sign a fixed term lease agreement so if you are living in the area for a short time (eg for a work project, visiting family in the area or you’re waiting for your new house to be built), you don’t have to worry about signing or breaking a lease.
+We require only 7 days’ notice of your intention to vacate and there are no lease break costs.

 Is there a swimming pool?